AreSeven73/The-tragedy-at-Bedford-bog/README.md

 A historic recollection of the events authored by the internationally known Mr Thomlinson in visual novel form, expanding on events not originally included within the written format for brevity.

+The visual novel is at 1400 lines (10% completion) at this time

 ## About the project
 This project was started to honour and celebrate the **original ao3 fanfiction** and the cultural significance of various myths and legends at King Edward VI's Grammar School.